You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 50. COMM_V 362 (3) Consumer Behaviour

 The use of consumer research and theory in marketing and policy decisions.
 Psychological, sociological and economic theory and research relevant to consumer behaviour are considered.
-Prerequisite: COMM 296.
+Prerequisite: COMM_V 296.
 This course is not eligible for Credit/D/Fail grading.

 51. COMM_V 363 (3) Marketing Analysis